certifiedp/certifiedp/README.md

 🎓 I'm a student at UC Berkeley studying Math, and I'm a member of Blockchain at Berkeley.

-🙇‍♂️  I'm interested in blockchain technology, optimization, ML, and security.
+🙇‍♂️  I'm interested in fullstack engineering, blockchain technology, optimization, ML, and security.

 📚 I'm always looking to work or learn something new!

 📧 Reach me at mkarim117@berkeley.edu or karimimar2004@gmail.com